teemuStp/Comparative-Study-Of-VQE-for-small-molecules/README.md

 This repository contains codes for my Master's thesis

-to insatll all required Python dependencies use
+to install all required Python dependencies use

 pip install -r requirements.txt